Kevin McCabe (businessman): Sheffield United

-A supporter of Sheffield United, McCabe formed a £50m joint venture between Sheffield United and Scarborough Holdings to invest in low-risk commercial property.
-United Scarborough, a £50m property joint-venture with his Scarborough property vehicle, sold two properties for a £1.6 million profit, £800,000 of which expanded the 2006–07 profit/loss margin.
+A supporter of Sheffield United, McCabe formed a £50 million joint venture between Sheffield United and Scarborough Holdings to invest in low-risk commercial property.
+United Scarborough, a £50 million property joint-venture with his Scarborough property vehicle, sold two properties for a £1.6 million profit, £800,000 of which expanded the 2006–07 profit/loss margin.

 Sheffield United acquired a 90% controlling stake in Chengdu Football Club in January 2006, and changed the name of the club to Chengdu Blades Football Club.
 Then in November 2010 it was reported by various media sources that the club was to sell the majority of its stake in Chengdu Blades as Sheffield United announced losses of nearly £19 million.

-Carlos Tevez affair
+Carlos Tevez and West Ham United

 In May 2007, McCabe launched a legal fight against an independent commission's decision not to punish West Ham United F.C. with a points deduction after the signing of Carlos Tevez and Javier Mascherano. which was believed to be breaching rules governing the ownership of football players.
 Sheffield United were relegated from English football Premier League on the final day of 2006–07 season.
 McCabe said that Sheffield United would turn to the European Commission for compensation if an independent arbitration panel failed to overturn their relegation from the Premiership.

 A statement made by the committee on 17 June explained that "Sheffield United are asking the arbitral panel to determine two matters.
 The first, is whether the decision by the independent disciplinary commission on 27 April to fine West Ham, rather than dock points, was legally flawed such as to require the issue to be determined afresh by a disciplinary commission at some point in the future.
 The second is whether the Premier League acted unlawfully by not de-registering Tevez.
 Fulham are seeking similar relief.
 The arbitral panel have no power to decide what the penalty to be imposed upon West Ham should be.
 This will be within the exclusive remit of the disciplinary commission, if one is convened as a result of the arbitral panel's decision."

 A two-day arbitration tribunal was held on 18 June 2007 to examine the decision by an independent committee set up by the Premier League not to dock West Ham United league points for breaching rules governing the ownership of football players.

 McCabe and Sheffield United subsequently lost their arbitration appeal after the tribunal found in favour of the FA Premier League on both issues and dismissed the claims of Sheffield United.
 The three-man panel did not have the power to change West Ham's punishment but could have ordered a new independent commission to judge the case.
 The tribunal said they had "sympathy" with "the Blades", while West Ham had been "deliberately deceitful" and yet remained in the Premier League.